How we migrated from globalize to hstore_translate

 Post Load (1.4ms) SELECT "posts".* FROM "posts" WHERE (defined(title_translations, 'fr'))

-=> #<ActiveRecord::Relation [#<Post id: 2, title_translations: {"en"=>"Title", "fr"=>"Titre"}, text_translations: {"en"=>"Text", "fr"=>"Texte"}, created_at: "2014-05-25 18:48:50", updated_at: "2014-05-25 18:48:50">]>
+=> #<ActiveRecord::Relation [#<Post id: 2, title_translations: {"en"=>"Title", "fr"=>"Titre"}, text_translations: {"en"=>"Text", "fr"=>"Texte"}, created_at: "2014-05-25 18:48:50", updated_at: "2014-05-25 18:48:50">]>Or even (provided by the gem):

 Post.with_title_translation("Titre Français", "fr")